meltingscales/NYU-CS-GY-6xxx-mobile-security-final-project/README.md

 4. Scan it with a SAST tool, review results
 5. Search for API URLs, review results

+## Search methodology

+We want to target applications that are developed by smaller companies which may have more lax security standards.
+Sample search terms are below:

+- Company portal
+- Student portal
+- Employee portal
+- Healthcare
+- HR portal
+- Accounting
+- Financial management
+- Inventory management
+- Point of sale (POS)
+- Time tracking
+- Task management

 ## Decompiled APKs

 - "Student Portal"